ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 ##### Stochastic Bandits with switched mean:
-Let's simulate in another scenario in which the mean rewards are switched after T/2 rounds.
+Let's simulate another scenario in which the mean rewards are switched after T/2 rounds.

 The simulation code is as follows:
 ```python